 - Highlight the role of redox homeostasis within mycobacteria as a mechanism for control of TB

 - Integrate Patient Reported Outcomes, a series of brief, validated behavioral questionnaires, into clinical practice and use the data for cohort research

 - Proved that single genome amplification-derived Transmission-Founder viral genomes sequences from acute infection are consistently replication competent

 - Established the role of drugs with primary and secondary cell-differentiating capacity are potent HIV-1 reactivating agents and should be explored in HIV-1 Cure Research

-Center membership is comprised of over 200 investigators from 33 different Departments (and 10 divisions within the Department of Medicine) and nine schools within the University.
+Center membership is comprised of over 150 investigators from 33 different Departments (and 10 divisions within the Department of Medicine) and nine schools within the University.
 These investigators have secondary faculty appointments within the Center as they might in any other academic department.
+Affiliates membes from neighboring institutions or organizations are welcome to become "affiliate" members.
 The Center investigators participate in the Center's interdisciplinary research activities through Interdisciplinary Research Programs and workgroups.
 Investigators who are currently involved in HIV/AIDS research are invited to join the CFAR by becoming a member.
-Only those with faculty appointments at UAB or our affiliates are eligible to join the CFAR as members.
-All others may join our email listserv.
+Anyone interested in HIV/AIDS and the impacts of this epidemic may join our email listserv.